Skip to content

 Finding #8's canonical question: "I have a :password field in app-db and a :token header on an HTTP request — what do I declare where to keep both out of off-box egress?"

-;; add-marks / set-marks API.
-(App-specific HTTP carriers and the
+;; the add-marks / set-marks API.
+(App-specific HTTP carriers ride the

 [:auth :token]